 Flexion-distraction techniques utilise a special table that stretches the spine whilst your chiropractor uses flexion techniques using their hands on the spine.
 This is followed by a diet and exercise plan you can perform at home to aid your recovery.
 This treatment should be painless and can help you return to a pain-free lifestyle rapidly.
 Manipulation techniques used by a chiropractor are just a part of your recovery from a disc herniation.
 It is important to follow your individualised care plan, which may include strengthening exercises and dietary changes in order to get the best out of your treatment.
 Studies have shown chiropractic treatment for a herniated disc to be superior to conventional physiotherapy or home treatments such as heat or standard exercises.

 Exercises performed by chiropractors are gentle and should not result in much pain.
-Slipped disc treatment can help you return to an active and pain-free lifestyle and reduce any time you may need to take off work.
-Chiropractors can reduce the need for taking painkillers long term, whilst educating you as to how you can avoid requiring treatment for disc problems in the future.
+Slipped disc chiropractor treatment can help you return to an active and pain-free lifestyle and reduce any time you may need to take off work.
+A slipped disc chiropractor can reduce the need for taking painkillers long term, whilst educating you as to how you can avoid requiring treatment for disc problems in the future.